kimble4/CrossMgr/HPVMgr/helptxt/RiderDetail.md

 FirstName|The rider's first name.
 May contain any UTF-8 character.
 LastName|The rider's lat name.
 May contain any UTF-8 character.
 Gender|The rider's gender.
 CrossMgr supports 'Open', 'Men' and 'Women'.
 DOB|The rider's date of birth, used to calculate their age.
 Optional.
+(Where an age is shown on this screen, it is caluclated using the current system date.)
 NatCode|The rider's nationality as a three-letter IOC code.
 Optional.
 License|The rider's license(sic).
 This is passed directly to CrossMgr.
 Optional.
 Factor|The rider's factor (for para-cycling).
 If the use of factors is enabled in [Settings][] this is passed directly to CrossMgr.
 Optional.